An Intention-driven Lane Change Framework Considering Heterogeneous Dynamic Cooperation in Mixed-traffic Environment: Methodology

 \subsection{Decision-making Module}

 The decision-making module integrates the fused cooperation score $c^{\text{final}}_t$ with both inner and interaction features $\{\mathbf{x}_t,\mathbf{h}_t\}$ to jointly learn a policy and a reward function.
-The whole algorithm can be found in Alg.~\ref{alg:train_coop_clear}
+The whole algorithm can be found in Algorithm~\ref{alg:train_coop_clear}

 \begin{itemize} \item \textbf{Policy Net} $f_\pi$: an LSTM-based classifier that outputs the probability $\hat{a}_t$ of executing a lane change versus keeping lane, trained with a reward-weighted behavior cloning loss. \item \textbf{Reward Net} $f_r$: an auxiliary network optimized via inverse reinforcement learning, which estimates latent rewards $r^{(a)}_t$ for each candidate action $a$.
 These rewards are used both to shape the policy’s weighted imitation and to enforce discriminability between cooperative and non-cooperative behaviors. \end{itemize}